Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-abilities-and-feats.md

 salient divine abilities have a minimum prerequisite of divine rank 1.
 Quasi-deities (rank 0) have no salient divine abilities.

+### Benefit
-**Benefit:** What the ability enables the deity to do.
+What the ability enables the deity to do.
 If a deity has the same ability more than once, its benefits do not stack unless indicated otherwise in the description.
 In general, having a salient divine ability twice is the same as having it once.

+### Notes
-**Notes:** Additional facts about the ability that may be helpful when using the ability in play.
+Additional facts about the ability that may be helpful when using the ability in play.

+### Rest
-**Rest:** Some abilities require the deity to rest afterward.
+Some abilities require the deity to rest afterward.
 If no rest is required, the entry is absent.
 A resting deity can engage in light activities such as talking or walking at half speed.
 When attempting anything more strenuous than that, the deity can only take partial